 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
 The Corporation's primary exposure to credit risk is on its cash and short-term investments, which are being held in bank accounts.
 The cash and short-term investments are deposited in bank accounts held with one major bank in Canada, therefore, there is a concentration of credit risk.
-This risk is managed by using a major bank that is a high credit quality financial institution, as determined by ratings agencies.
-The Corporation has secondary exposure to risk on its sales tax receivables.
+This risk is managed by using a major bank that is a high credit quality financial institution, as determined by rating agencies.
+The Corporation does not have any short-term investments during the current period.
+The Corporation has secondary exposure to risk on its sales tax receivable.
 The risk is minimal since it is recoverable from the Canadian government.